AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-03-11-how-to-add-a-copy-to-clipboard-button-to-your-jekyll-blog.md

 Here's a real example, from this very blog post, of what the escaped code would look like in HTML:

-{% include picture.html img="escaped-code" ext="png" alt="Inspecting an HTML element with Chrome dev tools." %}
+{% include picture.html img="escaped-code.png" alt="Inspecting an HTML element with Chrome dev tools." %}

 Cool!
 That way, the embedded quotes in the code don't break our HTML.
 And since we have a plaintext copy of the code in an attribute, we can use JavaScript to copy that to the clipboard (more on that later).